-Like the Chromecast Ultra before it, the $49 Chromecast with Google TV is capable of playing 4K content at 60 fps.
-It also has support for Dolby Vision and HDR10+ video, as well as Dolby Digital+ and Dolby Atmos audio.
+Like the Chromecast Ultra before it, the $49 Chromecast with Google TV can play 4K content at 60 fps.
+It also has support for Dolby Vision and HDR10+ video, and Dolby Digital+ and Dolby Atmos audio.

 Google opted to go with an AmLogic CPU for the first time, pairing it with 2 GB of RAM and 8 GB of storage space.
-It’s enough to get the job done, but both are on the low end, spec-wise for modern streaming media players.
+It’s enough to get the job done, but both are on the low end for modern streaming media players.

 The hardware changes required a design change too.

-The Chromecast with Google TV has a slightly different shape, abandoning the disc-shaped appliances for a more oblong, oval-shaped device.
+The Chromecast with Google TV has a slightly different shape, abandoning the disc-shaped appliances for a more elliptical, oval-shaped device.

 For power, it finally makes the leap to a USB-C port, which is consistent across Google’s lineup.
-That means you can use power supplies from a Google Pixel or Google Home in a pinch.
+You can use power supplies from a Google Pixel or Google Home in a pinch.

-For more info, check out my full Chromecast with Google TV review here.
+Check out my full Chromecast with Google TV review here for more info.

 The Chromecast has evolved a lot over its multiple generations.
 What started as a simple device to mirror content from your phone to your TV has (finally) become a streaming device in its own right.